Harvey Norman: History

-Strong support was provided to the chain by distributors such as Merisel, Dataflow, Tech Pacific, and Marketing Results.
-Extra support and funding was supplied by vendors (supplied by these distributors) such as Microsoft, Corel, Symantec and WordPerfect.

-Harvey Norman also sold Apple Computer products for several years.
 The launch of Windows 95 was a huge success, with a few Sydney stores opening at midnight, and some regional areas opening at 6 a.m.
-The products came with a bonus pack featuring Harvard Graphics on CD and an introductory internet offer from OzEmail.
+Harvey Norman sold Apple Computer products for several years.
 Apple decided to stop supplying the chain in the late 1990s, but returned in 2004 with the iPod range, which later expanded into iPads, iPhones and iMacs.

 A Norman Ross store was opened at Bennetts Green in 1995, with the purpose of being a clearance centre.
 That had mixed results, and was closed within 12 months.
 However, the Bennetts Green store expanded into larger premises in 1996, where it operates today.
 Part of the relocation was a dedicated educational centre, named Kidscape.
 Specialist employees from Dataflow provided advice to parents on which software was best for their child.
 Kidscape was installed at a number of stores, but it was discontinued at a number of them within two years.

 Some stores also opened early for the Windows 98 launch, which included a number of offers, including an SPC CD with Harvard Graphics and Quicken.
 Other products, such as modems and printers, were promoted at $98.

 Harvey Norman has relied on 'bricks & mortar' stores as its strength.
 When suppliers such as Compaq and IBM started supplying direct, Harvey Norman stopped selling those products in-store.
-After Compaq later stopped selling direct, Harvey Norman returned to selling Compaq PC products.
+After Compaq later stopped selling direct, Harvey Norman returned to selling Compaq PC products in 2001.

 Harvey Norman's growth occurred organically until it acquired Joyce Mayne in 1998.
-A number of electrical stores in Western Australia, some of which were owned by Wesfarmers, were purchased.
+A number of electrical stores in Western Australia, some of which were owned by Wesfarmers, along with the successful merger and acquisition of Loughran's in Tasmania.
 Further acquisitions followed and by 2000 the chain had 100 stores.
 In 2006, Retravision was struggling, and a number of Retravision stores were acquired by Harvey Norman.
 Many were later converted to either Harvey Norman or Joyce Mayne stores, but those that were not successful were closed down.